GitHver/nixisotemp/readme.md

 This deletes all old generations and packages used by them.
 If you want to keep some generations, you can replace the `-d` flag with `--delete-older-than <period>`, where period can be: `3d`, `21d`, `365d`, etc.

-##### other comands

 Some other useful commands are:

 - `nix repl`.
 This a repl command for Nix that allows you to test out nix expressions and code.
 Type `:q` to quit.
 Learn more [here](https://nix.dev/manual/nix/2.24/command-ref/new-cli/nix3-repl.html).
 - `nix shell`.
-This command creates ephemeral environments with any package you specify either on the command-line with `-p`, or in a `shell.nix` file in the current directory.
+This command creates ephemeral environments with any package you specify either on the command-line with `nixpkgs#<package>`, or in a `shell.nix` file in the current directory.

-# Confusing flakes
+# Flakes

 If you have been using NixOS or used it before, you'll undoubtedly have heard people mention "flakes".
 In fact I have mentioned them a lot in the text leading up to this chapter.
 But what are flakes?
 The name isn't exactly descriptive and everyone seams to describe flakes in different ways?
 Why would you even want to use flakes?